fredvol/Oso/README.md

 ##License:
 Still to be define but should be GPL V3.
+Anyway something open pushing for code sharing.

 WORK IN SLOW PROGRESS ....